2016 Moroccan general election: Aftermath

-Following the elections, Khalid Adnoun, a spokesman for the second-placed Authenticity and Modernity Party (PAM) ruled out joining a coalition government, forcing the PJD to partner with multiple smaller parties in order to secure a majority.
-On 10 October, Abdelillah Benkirane was reappointed Prime Minister by King Mohammed VI in accordance with the 2011 constitutional reforms which required the king to appoint a prime minister from the party receiving the most votes.
-However, plans to form a second coalition government led to a political deadlock due to Benkirane objecting to proposals by Aziz Akhannouch, then-cabinet minister and newly-elected leader of the National Rally of Independents (RNI), and Mohand Laenser of the Popular Movement (MP), calling for the Constitutional Union (UC) and the Socialist Union of Popular Forces (USFP) to be included in the coalition.
+Following the elections, Khalid Adnoun, a spokesman for the second-placed Authenticity and Modernity Party (PAM), ruled out joining a coalition government, forcing the PJD to partner with multiple smaller parties in order to secure a majority.
+On 10 October, Abdelillah Benkirane was reappointed prime minister by King Mohammed VI in accordance with the 2011 constitutional reforms which required the king to appoint a prime minister from the party receiving the most votes.
+However, after Aziz Akhannouch was elected leader of the National Rally of Independents (RNI), he called for the new coalition to include the Constitutional Union (UC) and the Socialist Union of Popular Forces (USFP).
+This was rejected by Benkirane, leading to a political deadlock as a government was unable to be formed.

-On 17 March 2017, Saadeddine Othmani was appointed as Prime Minister by King Mohammed VI.
-On 25 March 2017 Othmani announced that he would be forming a coalition consisting of the PJD, RNI, MP, UC, USFP, and the Party of Progress and Socialism (PPS).
+On 15 March 2017, Benkirane was dismissed by King Mohammed VI, who two days later appointed Saadeddine Othmani in his place to form a government.
+On 25 March, Othmani announced that the new coalition would consist of the PJD, RNI, UC, USFP, Popular Movement and Party of Progress and Socialism.
 The members of the cabinet were announced by the King on 5 April, with some key portfolios going to technocrats.